-Did you know 4-H can transform youths’ lives?!
-What 4-H can do for a youth:
+Did you know 4-H can transform youths’ lives?
+What 4-H can do for youth:

 - Youth learn critical life skills that prepare them for the workforce, especially highly sought after careers in science, technology, engineering and math (STEM).

-- They learn leadership, responsibility, decision-making skills, teamwork and self-motavation, to name a few, that increases their likelihood to become civically active in their own communities.
+- They learn leadership, responsibility, decision-making skills, teamwork and self-motivation, to name a few, that increases their likelihood to become civically active in their own communities.

-- They are 60% less likely to engage in risky, problem behaviors and 70% more likely to be emotionally and behaviorally engaged with school.
+- They are 60 percent less likely to engage in risky, problem behaviors and 70 percent more likely to be emotionally and behaviorally engaged with school.